sunesimonsen/dependable-cache/README.md

 const [todo, status, error] = todos.byId(42);

-// will have null for the todo and a status of uninitialized.
+// will have null for the todo and a status of UNINITIALIZED.
 ```

 You can also clear the entire cache with the `clear` method.